jaygidjay/alx-low_level_programming/0x02-functions_nested_loops/README.md

-my tasks for the project
+my tasks for the project.